There are various types of walkers that you should be familiar with:

 - Walker built with wheels – this walker might have 2 wheels in front and 2 legs in the rear or built with 4 wheels with breaks in the back.
 It is pushed in the direction the individual wants to go.
 It is stopped by pushing down on the rear legs.

 - Walker with a seat – this type can hold an individual weighing up to 300 pounds.
 It works in the same manner as the type built with wheels.

 When using a walker, it is vital to keep the head up and stay within the frame and place equal pressure on both sides at the same time.
 This helps in maintaining balance as well as preventing falls.

-- Always check the rubber tips of the walker if they are not worn out.
+- At first, always check the rubber tips if they are not worn out.
 They must be replaced if needed.